shiyis/shiyis/README.md

 - 🤖 Hi there!
-My name is Shiyi
+I'm Shiyi.
 - 🎛️ I have created this profile to host some fun projects.
-- 🍃 I am also learning interesting cool new technologies (cloud computing etc)
+- 🍃 I am also learning cool technologies (i.e. cloud computing).
 - 💌 Questions?
 Write me an email at shiyis@brandeis.edu.